A Guide for YOU and YOUR DOCTOR

 -A normal spirometry result does NOT exclude the possibility of work-related asthma.

-5. Consider referral to an occupational medicine, pulmonary and/or allergy specialist for supplemental testing and assistance with determining work relatedness, reducing exposures and protecting the worker's employment status.
+-OSHA publications and guidance for healthcare professionals on spirometry - Consider referral to an occupational medicine, pulmonary and/or allergy specialist for supplemental testing and assistance with determining work relatedness, reducing exposures and protecting the worker's employment status.

 -To find an occupational and environmental medicine physician or clinic, visit American College of Occupational and Environmental Medicine or Association of Occupational and Environmental Clinics